Development

 obk-launch config_file_path=<config file> device_name=<device>

-Specifically, for the dummy examples this may look like:
+Specifically, for the dummy examples this looks like:

 obk-launch config_file_path=dummy_cpp.yaml device_name=onboard